robusta-dev/robusta/docs/getting-started/installation.rst

 Installation Guide
 ##################

-Robusta is installed with Helm and needs a Helm values file to be installed.
+Robusta is installed with Helm.
 You can handwrite the values.yaml file, but it is easier to autogenerate it.

 Helm Installation
 ------------------------------